twitter-archive/kestrel/README.md

 Building it
 -----------

-Kestrel requires java 6 and sbt 0.7.4.
+Kestrel requires java 6 and sbt 0.11.2.
+Presently some sbt plugins used by kestrel depend on that exact version of sbt.
 On OS X 10.5, you may have to hard-code an annoying `JAVA_HOME` to use java 6:

     $ export JAVA_HOME=/System/Library/Frameworks/JavaVM.framework/Versions/1.6/Home